php-dev-br/laravel-doc-pt-br/billing.md

 <a name="subscription-taxes"></a>
 ### Subscription Taxes

+With Cashier, it's easy to provide the `tax_percent` value sent to Stripe / Braintree.
 To specify the tax percentage a user pays on a subscription, implement the `taxPercentage` method on your billable model, and return a numeric value between 0 and 100, with no more than 2 decimal places.

     public function taxPercentage() {
         return 20;
     }

-The `taxPercentage` method enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries and tax rates.
+This enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries.

-> {note} The `taxPercentage` method only applies to subscription charges.
-If you use Cashier to make "one off" charges, you will need to manually specify the tax rate at that time.

 <a name="cancelling-subscriptions"></a>
 ### Cancelling Subscriptions